TotalMiner/totalminer.github.io/xml/items.md

 ## ItemSwingTimeData.xml:

-Contains information about the swing time of the item.
-The Time field is the total amount of time the item takes to swing and is not affected by another other field.
-Say, Time=1, and Pause=0.5: The item will take 1 second to swing, half a second of which is spent paused.
+Contains information about the swing time of this item.
+The Time field is the total amount of time this item takes to swing and is not affected by another other field.
+Say, Time=1, and Pause=0.5: this item will take 1 second to swing, half a second of which is spent paused.

 ### ItemID: [Item](/xml/data-types#item)